There are 3.9 million registered and licensed practical nurses in the United States.

 “Instead of critical thinking and deciding what's best for the individual patient, the nurse’s workload instead depends on inflexible protocols and avoiding institutional penalties,” Angelis said.

 During one shift, a patient’s nose began to bleed profusely.
-The nurses could not reach a doctor, so Angelis suggested treating the patient with one of two remedies until they could do so.
+The nurses could not reach a doctor, so in the meantime, Angelis suggested treating the patient with one of two remedies until a doctor was available.

-Beth Ann Schwamberger recently quit working as a pediatric nurse for similar reasons.
+Beth Anne Schwamberger quit working a few years ago as a pediatric nurse for similar reasons.

 “As nurses, we spend so much of our time just advocating and arguing in favor of our patients.
 We shouldn't have such an uphill struggle just to get our patients the treatment that they deserve,” she said.

 Many people are stressed on the job, but poor working conditions and sparse budgets for nurses can impact patient care.
-A 2013 study in Journal of Patient Safety estimates that between 210,000 and 440,000 patients are killed at hospitals each year as a result of medical errors.
-Those can happen when a nurse is frazzled or not given the authority to make critical decisions.
+A 2013 study in the Journal of Patient Safety estimates that between 210,000 and 440,000 patients die at hospitals each year as a result of medical errors.
+Those can happen when a nurse is exhausted or not given the authority to make critical decisions.

-A 2011 survey of about 95,000 nurses found that 36 percent of nurses in hospitals and 47 percent of nurses in nursing homes providing direct patient care said their workload caused them to miss changes in their patients’ conditions.
+A 2011 survey taken by about 95,000 nurses found that 36 percent of nurses in hospitals, and 47 percent of nurses in nursing homes providing direct patient care, said their workload caused them to miss changes in their patients’ conditions.